 - A college degree or credential means higher earnings and improved career opportunities.

 - An educated workforce grows the economies of our communities and our state.

 - Iowa’s continued growth comes from strengthening our talent pipelines.

 - Be a trusted source of information for higher education stakeholders (such as policymakers, high school and college administrators, media and researchers) on postsecondary education access, affordability, success and completion.

 - Align programs and services with the postsecondary needs of Iowa residents and key stakeholders.

 - Increase and align resources to support agency programs and services.

-Created in 1963 by the Iowa General Assembly, the Iowa College Student Aid Commission (Iowa College Aid) has served as the State of Iowa’s student financial aid agency for over 50 years.
+Created in 1963 by the Iowa General Assembly, the Iowa College Student Aid Commission (Iowa College Aid) has served as the State of Iowa’s student financial aid agency for 60 years.
 Originally established to implement federal assistance for construction of academic facilities, the agency has evolved in its responsibilities and has broadened its scope to help make college possible for all Iowans.